chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Comprehending-Commands.md

 ## Solution:

+After the terminal comes up, the following will be printed:
 ```
 You cannot use the 'cd' command in this level, and must retrieve the flag by
 absolute path.
 Plus, I hid the flag in a different directory!
 You can find it
 in the file /lib/gcc/x86_64-linux-gnu/flag.
 Go cat it out **without** cding
 into that directory!
 ```

-After the terminal comes up, the user needs to

-#TODO complete this
+The user needs to use the `cat` command to print the flag using its absolute path instead of its relative path.

 #### Commands run: